mishra999/handle_hdf5_format/readme.md

 'get_imp_response' fn to get impulse response (also see drs_fdm_parser class) 'recover_resonator_pulses' for pulse recovery 'get_amp_timing' get get pulse amplitude and timing After line 351, we divide the pulse amplitude into energy ranges to get means and std for the errors in amp and timing.
+Done.